What is Holosomatic Breathwork?

 Inhale fully into the belly through the mouth, and relax as you exhale out through the mouth.

-This simple circular breathing technique is the foundation of Conscious Connected Breathing, a type of active breathing that can unwind chronically held tension in the body and nervous system while catalyzing expanded states of consciousness.
+This simple circular breathing technique is the foundation of Holosomatic Breathwork, a type of active breathing that can unwind chronically held tension in the body and nervous system while catalyzing expanded states of consciousness.

 FAQs